Month, week, day, and agenda views on one event model

 Composable building blocks for shipping scheduling UI.

-CalendarCN is structured as a reusable library.
-Use the full scheduler shell or pull in the toolbar, individual views, types, and slots where they fit.
+CalendarCN is structured as open code for shadcn-style installs.
+Use the primitive surface, the starter scheduler, or pull in the toolbar, individual views, types, and slots where they fit.

 It coordinates visible range, recurrence expansion, selection, drag and resize interactions, and view rendering from one controlled API.

-Use it when you want a complete scheduler surface without moving persistence or business rules into the component.
+Use it when you want the calendar surface without baking toolbar, sheets, or persistence rules into the component.

 Navigation wired to calendar state